mafintosh/discovery-swarm/README.md

 If you specify cb, it will be called *when the first round* of discovery has completed.
 But only on the first round.

+#### `sw.listen(port)`

+Listen on a specific port.
+Should be called before join.
+If this isn't done, then `.join()` will cause the peer to listen on an arbitrary unused port assigned by the operating system.

 #### `sw.leave(key)`

 Leave the channel specified `key`